cfpb/rental-assistance-finder/README.md

 This tool allows users to view and filter emergency rental assistance programs funded by the U.S. Department of Treasury’s Emergency Rental Assistance Program.

+## ⚠️ DEPRECATION NOTE ⚠️
+The code for this tool is no longer maintained.

 ## React app

 This tool is developed and maintained as a standalone React app.
 The app is then built, and the final, compiled Javascript and CSS files are used by our site.
 These compiled files can be found in the `dist` directory.